commit-live-students/exploratory-data-analysis/README.md

 ## Learning Objectives

 After this lesson, you'll be able to
+* How to get an overview of dataset without any code?
+  * Deep dive with Pima Indians Diabetes
 * Perform Exploratory Data Analysis
 * Work with Data
 * Have a mathematical feeling of Linear Regression